-The community was also unwilling to firmly set a date and release code with known issues.
-No developer wants to release buggy code, but for most users, perfect code is nonexistant code if it has not yet been released.
+The community was also unwilling to release code with known issues.
+No developer wants to release buggy code, but for most users, perfect code is nonexistent code if it has not yet been released.
 As the number of changes in subsequent patch releases attests, Subversion 1.5.0 did have many bugs, but none were showstoppers for the release, and most have been addressed in subsequent patch releases.